 Department of Psychology

-Psychotherapy process, psychotherapy integration; psychotherapy training; lifespan developmental psychology; late adolescent and adult development; work, higher education, psychotherapy and psychotherapy supervision as contexts for adult development; conflict transformation; peace psychology; dialectical constructivism.
+Specialty Areas: Psychotherapy process, psychotherapy integration, psychotherapy training; lifespan developmental psychology; late adolescent and adult development; work, higher education, psychotherapy and psychotherapy supervision as contexts for adult development; conflict transformation; peace psychology; dialectical constructivism.

 A recent research and professional interest is in “socially responsible” psychology.
 This entails foci on peace psychology and conflict transformation.
-I am a member of Psychologists for Social Responsibility as well as a Boston area group conceptualizing the roles of clinical psychology and other training in preparing “peace psychology and conflict transformation professionals”.
+I am a member of Psychologists for Social Responsibility and an author and co-editor of Toward a socially-responsible psychology for a global era (see below).
 My private practice of psychotherapy and supervision in Cambridge and Gloucester now includes peace and conflict transformation training and practice.

-Mustakova-Poussardt, E. Lyubansky, M. Basseches, M. and Oxenberg, J. (Eds.)
-Toward a socially-responsible psychology for a global age.
-New York: Springer (in preparation for 2013 publication).
+Mustakova-Poussardt, E., Lyubansky, M., Basseches, M. and Oxenberg, J. (Eds.)
+(2013) Toward a socially-responsible psychology for a global era.
+New York: Springer

 Basseches, M. (2003).
 Adult development and the practice of psychotherapy.
 In J. Demick and C. Andreoletti (Eds.)
 The handbook of adult development.
 New York: Plenum Press.